 Help with Instant Win Games

 Our games are designed to be played with animation.
-However, if you are using a screen reader, you will need to turn off Flash or HTML animation using the function provided in your account.
-Go to 'Manage my account' and choose 'EDIT' in Instant Win Games animation settings.
+However, if you are using a screen reader, you will need to turn off HTML animation using the function provided in your account.
+Go to 'My account', ‘Details & Settings’ and then switch off animation in Accessibility settings.

 Creating and testing our site for accessibility

-To ensure that we consider both accessibility best practice and the W3C Web Content Accessibility Guidelines, we have created our own accessibility guidelines, and these are used in the design, development and ongoing maintenance of our websites.
+We maintain compliance with the W3C Web Content Accessibility Guidelines, and these are used in the design, development and ongoing maintenance of our websites.

 We regularly check the accessibility of our sites as part of an ongoing development process.
-To ensure a holistic approach to accessibility, we always test our sites with assistive technologies, including JAWS and NVDA screen readers, magnifiers and voice recognition software.
+To ensure a holistic approach to accessibility, we test our sites with assistive technologies, including JAWS and NVDA screen readers.
 Where possible, we also conduct testing sessions with users who have a range of disabilities and access requirements.

 As an innovative organisation we are always looking at new ways to enhance and develop our websites.
-As part of this we will ensure we continue to work with accessibility experts and consider the accessibility of new features of our site as they are developed.
-We are also working with external suppliers who provide additional content for our sites to encourage them to enhance the accessibility of their material.
+As part of this we will ensure we continue to work with accessibility experts and consider the accessibility of new features on our site as they are developed.

 We always welcome feedback on the accessibility and usability of the site.
 If you wish to report any issues you experience with certain web browsers or other software whilst visiting our site, please email us at: firstname.lastname@example.org.

 Step-by-step accessibility guidance